Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

 - Added support for setting the web socket level keep alive interval for AMQP web socket connections.
 - Added support for setting the remote certificate validation callback for AMQP TCP connections.
-- The library now includes `IProvisioningClientRetryPolicy` implementations: `ProvisioningClientExponentialBackoffRetryPolicy`, `ProvisioningClientFixedDelayRetryPolicy`, `IotHubServiceIncrementalDelayRetryPolicy` and `ProvisioningClientNoRetry`, which can be set by calling `ProvisioningClientOptions.RetryPolicy`.
+- The library now includes `IProvisioningClientRetryPolicy` implementations: `ProvisioningClientExponentialBackoffRetryPolicy`, `ProvisioningClientFixedDelayRetryPolicy`, `IotHubServiceIncrementalDelayRetryPolicy` and `ProvisioningClientNoRetry`, which can be set via `ProvisioningClientOptions.RetryPolicy`.

 #### API mapping